my-devices/meta-agent-docker/README.md

 set `WEBTUNNEL_HOST` to the container's IP address and make sure the `macchina/device-agent` container can reach the other container's network.

-Please refer to the Docker documentation on [network containers](https://docs.docker.com/engine/tutorials/networkingcontainers/) for more information.
+Please refer to the Docker documentation on [networking](https://docs.docker.com/engine/network/) for more information.

 ## Running with Docker Compose